Franz Exner (criminologist): Exner's methodology and philosophy of justice

-In terms of methodology, Exner based his approach both on the Neo-Kantianism associated with the so-called South-west German school and on the ideas of the pioneering sociologist Max Weber, who was also heavily influenced, especially in his earlier years, by Kantian ethics.
+In terms of methodology, Exner based his approach both on the Neo-Kantianism associated with the so-called South-west German school and on the ideas of the sociologist Max Weber, who was also heavily influenced, especially in his earlier years, by Kantian ethics.

 The influence of Neo-Kantianism is particularly apparent in Exner's insistence on a fundamental "Is–ought dichotomy", whereby an "ought" can never be derived from an "is".
 This underlying thesis implicitly requires a methodological autonomy separating the discipline of Criminology (concerned with what "is") and that of Criminal Justice (concerned with what "ought" to be).
 In this connection, Exner expressly references the teaching of the Neo-Kantian philosopher Heinrich Rickert: as a discipline that strives to identify generally applicable legal precepts, Criminology is, in terms of Rickert's insights, "Nomothetic" (objectively knowledge and fact based).

 Keen to apply a "comprehending sociology" to Criminal Sociology and Psychology, Exner explicitly linked his work to Max Weber's epistemology.
 In his 1939 text book on "criminal biology" he emphasizes the need to "understand a crime empathically", grasping the subjective elements attached by the perpetrator to the crime.
 That is very far from being the only respect in which Exner invokes Weber.
 The divergence between tradition-based judicial action and the more reason-based approach favoured by legislators, discussed briefly above in connection with the sentencing practice of German courts, is another case in point.
 Exner's efforts in this regard appear, nevertheless, to stop short of a natural conclusion.
 Whole areas of "comprehending sociology" had simply never been followed through by him at the time of his death.

 In referencing Neo-Kantian base theses, Exner became almost unique among criminologists in Germany during the National Socialist years.
 Hans Kelsen, whose "pure legal theory", self-evidently built on Neo-Kantianism, emigrated to the United States.
 Gustav Radbruch, another brilliant representative of Neo-Kantian theories of justice, lost his professorship on "political [and presumably race-based] grounds" in 1933 and took great care, between 1933 and 1945, to deal only with topics deemed "politically non-contentious".
 Most of the Nazi law professors, such as Hans Welzel, Karl Larenz and Georg Dahm, rejected Neo-Kantianism, insisting that "the essence of the German peoples' community" (corresponding to the Neo-Kantian "is") and its "order" (corresponding to the "ought") had come together.
 A separation between "is" and "ought" was, according to this interpretation, an "un-German" and thereby "artificial" construct, which should on that basis be rejected.